-DC-3 Operating Instructions
+DC-10 Operating Instructions

-Overview:

-Your DC-3 amplifier was designed to deliver maximum performance in a format based on simplicity.
+Overview: Your DC-10 amplifier was designed to deliver maximum performance in a format based on simplicity.
 Its easy to dial nature allows each of the two channels to deliver a wide range of sounds in both clean and overdrive styles.
-This $Dual\ Caliber\$ uses four EL-84 power tubes to fuel its healthy thirty-five watt power section.
+This Dual Caliber uses four 6L6 power tubes to fuel its healthy one hundred watt power section.
 We are pleased by its surprising headroom, yet truly musical "clipability" when pushed.

-The DC-3's pre-amp was no afterthought as you may have deduced by the six 12AX7s tucked snugly away under the swing away tube clamp.
-Two separate sets of tubes are used to accomplish the Rhythm and Lead channels.
-It's really like having two separate amplifiers built into one chassis.
-Ultimate flexibility is achieved by providing two complete sets of Tone and Master controls as well as the channel assignable 5 Band Graphic Equalizer.
-Two different sounds can be switched between without compromising tone or levels.
+The DC-10's pre-amp was no afterthought as you may have deduced by the six 12AX7s tucked snugly away under the swing away tube clamp.
+Two separate sets of tubes are used to accomplish the RHYTHM and LEAD channels.
+It's really like having two separate amplifiers that can produce 4 different switchable sounds built into one chassis.
+Ultimate flexibility is achieved by providing two complete sets of Tone and Master controls as well as the channel assignable 5 BAND GRAPHIC EQUALIZER.

-Looking to the Rear Panel assures that all your interfacing needs are covered.
-A parallel effects loop with a mix control provides tone insurance for even those questionable effects.
-A recording circuit dialed for direct to board sessions provides accurate reproduction of the DC-3's pre-amp.
-When the session goes late into the night, the silent recording Speaker Mute switch comes in real handy.
-To use the DC-3 in larger rack systems, or to interface to other power sections, the Slave Jack and Level Control are welcome features.
-Three speaker jacks (one 8 ohm, and two 4 ohm) are provided to ensure the proper impedance match to many types of speaker enclosures.
-An auto assign EQ rotary control lets you decide whether the 5-Band graphic enhances the Rhythm Channel, the Lead Channel, both, or even allows footswitching of the EQ independently.
-The Reverb can also be footswitched in or out.
+Looking to the rear panel assures that all your interfacing needs are covered.
+A Parallel EFFECTS LOOP with a MIX control provides tone insurance for even those questionable effects.
+A RECORDING circuit dialed for direct to board sessions provides accurate reproduction of the DC-10's pre-amp.
+When the session goes late into the night, the SILENT RECORDING MUTE switch comes in real handy.
+To use the DC-10 in larger rack systems, or to interface to other power sections, the SLAVE jack and LEVEL control are welcome features.

+Three combinations of speaker jacks (one 16 ohm, two 8 ohm and two 4 ohm) are provided for proper impedance matches to the many different types and makes (brands) of speaker enclosures.
+The mini-toggle switch located next to the fuse on the rear panel, enables you to decide whether the 5 BAND GRAPHIC EQ enhances the RHYTHM & LEAD channel, the LEAD channel only, or an assignable position that can be remotely controlled via the footswitch.
+The REVERB can also be footswitched in or out.

-As you can see, the DC-3 provides all the features any demanding pro could need and at the same time remains simple to operate.
+As you can see, the DC-10 provides all the features any demanding pro could need and at the same time remains simple to operate.

-FRONT VIEW DC-3
+FRONT VIEW DC-10

-REAR VIEW DC -3
+REAR VIEW DC-10